Updated June 2019

 This is guaranteed to be three hours you won’t soon forget, if ever.

-Bicycle Tours Atlanta puts you behind the handlebars of a bicycle and gives you a choice of tours.
-Options include the Fall in Love with Atlanta tour, the Atlanta Street Art Bike Tour and Atlanta’s Journey for Civil Rights tour.
+Bicycle Tours of Atlanta puts you behind the handlebars of a bicycle and gives you a choice of tours.
+Options include the Fall in Love with Atlanta tour, the Atlanta Street Art Bike tour and the "Off the Wall" Mural tour.
 Helmets and water are included.

 Here’s our handy guide to Downtown hotels.